Giangiui/dagonstar/docs/documentation.md

 ## Transversal Workflow

-Dagon has the property of transversality, allowing you to create dependencies in workflows on existing workflows, whether they are currently executing or have already ended.
+Dagon has the property of transversality, which allows you to create dependencies in workflows on existing workflows, whether they are currently running or have already finished.
 This property also allows you to build workflows from workflows for joint execution.

 ### Requirements

-To use the transversality property of DagOnStar, it is necessary to use [DagOnService](https://github.com/DagOnStar/DagOnService/).
+To use the transversality feature of DAGonStar, it is necessary to use [DagOnService](https://github.com/DagOnStar/DagOnService/).

-DagOnService is an advanced solution for workflow registration and remote monitoring, designed to operate on Docker.
-To utilize this service, it needs to be run within a Docker container using Docker-compose.
+DagOnService is an advanced workflow registration and remote monitoring solution designed to run on Docker.
+To use this service, it must to be run inside a Docker container using Docker-compose.

-To run the service, execute the following command in the root folder:
+To run the service, run the following command in the root folder:

 ```bash
 docker-compose up --build